Lajat: Early history

 In ancient times, Trachonitis included the regions of Lajat and the Tulul as-Safa to its east.
-For much of the 1st and 2nd millenniums BCE, the region lacked political significance and was influenced by the Damascus-based Arameans and the Israelites.
-Trachonitis was annexed by the Seleucid Empire in the 2nd century BCE.
+For much of the 1st and 2nd millenniums BC, the region lacked political significance and was influenced by the Damascus-based Arameans and the Israelites.
+Trachonitis was annexed by the Seleucid Empire in the 2nd century BC.
 During this period, the region was a frontier zone between the southern Nabataeans and northwestern Itureans, both Arab groupings.

 Roman period

-The Roman Empire conquered Syria and in 24 BCE put Trachonitis, then inhabited by nomadic marauders and cattle herders who lived its caves and depressions, under the authority of Herod the Great; it was incorporated into the Herodian Kingdom of Judea.
-To keep watch over the people of Trachonitis, Herod built the town of Bathyra (modern location unknown, but possibly in the vicinity of as-Sanamayn).
+In 24 BC, the Roman Empire conquered Syria and assigned the region of Trachonitis, which was inhabited by nomadic marauders and cattle herders living in caves, to the authority of Herod the Great, king of Judaea.
+The area was not part of Herod's original kingdom in 40 BCE but was given to him by the Romans by the end of 27 BCE.
+To address the issue of local brigands, Herod settled 3,000 Idumaeans in Trachonitis.
+Later, around 7 BCE, Herod invited Zamaris, a Jew from Babylonia, and his contingent of 500 mounted archers to settled the village of Bathyra in Batanea (possibly near modern-day as-Sanamayn), giving them an exemption from taxation.
+This settlement, led by the family of Zamaris, was tasked with protecting the people of Batanea from Trachonite brigands and ensuring the safety of Jewish pilgrims traveling from Babylonia to Jerusalem.
+According to Josephus, these troops were accompanied by settlers from various places who were dedicated to the "ta patria of the Jews".
+With Herod's death in 4 BCE, Trachonitis was given to his son Philip the Tetrarch.
+After the latter's death, circa 34 CE, the area was incorporated into the province of Syria.

 During the Roman era, Trachonitis' inhabitants gradually became settled and gained exemption from taxation.
+Under emperor Trajan, the region was transferred to the province of Arabia.
 The Romans built a road that passed through the center of Trachonitis and connected with the Roman road system in Syria.
-Several towns and villages sprang up in Trachonitis between the 1st and 4th centuries CE.
+Several towns and villages sprang up in Trachonitis between the 1st and 4th centuries AD.
 Many of these settlements had theaters, colonnades and temples.
 There are almost twenty sites in the Lajat that contain ruins and inscriptions from the Roman period, including Phillipopolis (modern-day Shahba) and Sha'ara (ancient name unknown).
 The town of Zorava (modern-day Izra') was the political center of Trachonitis and its earliest inhabitants were Nabatean Arabs.
 The main Nabatean tribes of the town were the Sammenoi and the Migdalenoi (migrants from nearby al-Mujaydil).
-The inhabitants practiced a Roman pagan cult as early as 161 CE.
+The inhabitants practiced a Roman pagan cult as early as 161 AD.
 In the 3rd century, they built numerous houses and baths from basaltic stone, and the town had a relatively urban character.